 The Anatomy and Physiology course is designed for students to conduct laboratory and field investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem solving.
 Students in Anatomy and Physiology will study a variety of topics, including the structure and function of the human body and the interaction of body systems for maintaining homeostasis.
-This course will count for the fourth year of science credit and counts for Career and Technical Education credit.
+This course will count for an advanced science credit and counts for Career and Technical Education credit.